MrJSwotinsky/AP_Computer_Science_Principles_2025_2026/Unit_1_Intro_to_CMU_Graphics/Assignments/Assignment_02_Emoji_Task_Define_Stage_and_CMU_Graphics_1.1.3.md

 ### CMU Graphics 1.1.3:
 Complete [CMU Graphics](https://academy.cs.cmu.edu/) exercise set 1.1.3 (Rectangles, Position, and Size)

 There are 5 exercises.
 For each exercise you can score 1 to 2 points.
-You are not required to complete all exercises.  **However, you must successfully complete enough exercises to earn 4 points.**
+You are not required to complete all exercises.  **However, you must successfully complete enough exercises to earn at least 4 points.**